opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### Supported Faiss encoders

 You can use encoders to reduce the memory footprint of a k-NN index at the expense of search accuracy.
-Faiss has several encoder types, but the plugin currently only supports `flat`, `pq`, and `sq` encoding.
+The k-NN plugin currently supports the
+`flat`, `pq`, and `sq` encoders implemented in the Faiss library.

 The following example method definition specifies the `hnsw` method and a `pq` encoder: